ClientSiderz/ClientBase/README.md

 3. Place files in ur folder
 4. run decompile.bat
 5. open your IDE
-6. Add a extra library from %website%
+6. Add a extra library from https://github.com/ClientSiderz/ClientBase-Extra-Libraries
 7. replace the src with ClientBase